 I am Hector (or Hex, they/them), and I am a

-in particular with building the tool Quantomatic
+I have also assisted in building the tool Quantomatic,

 statements inside a given theory.

 While the ZX-calculus is the primary calculus we work with (and therefore Quantum Computing theorems the